 Support for Conservation:

-For almost 20 years, I have used my artwork to benefit various organizations.
+For over 25 years, I have used my artwork to benefit various organizations.
 Some examples include:

 The Nature Conservancy of New Mexico: donated artwork for newsletters; conducted plein air painting workshops for members for 8 years; donated a portion of proceeds from painting sales at solo gallery and museum shows in NM and WI, including a solo gallery exhibition in Santa Fe, NM, in 2007.